alexa-samples/skill-sample-nodejs-test-automation/labs/lab08.md

 Confirm with hitting __Create Alarm__

-**8.2.5.** CloudWatch sends a confirmation to your mail and waits for your approval on receiving notifications.
+**8.2.5.** CloudWatch sends a confirmation to your mail and waits for your approval on sending out notifications to your mailbox.
 Click on the confirmation link in the mail and return to CloudWatch.

 **8.2.6.** The last exercise is to break something.
 If the scripts you created during the last labs all work fine, it is now time to let a test run fail.
-Make an assertion in one of the YAML-files you know will go wrong, upload this file to the S3 bucket and wait for up to 5 minutes.
-In CloudWatch you can check if the alarm gets triggered.
+Make an assertion in one of the YAML-files you know will go wrong, upload this file to the S3 bucket and wait for up to 3 minutes.
+In CloudWatch you can check if the alarm got triggered.
 Once this has happened, you should receive an e-mail.

 ### **8.3.)
 IMPORTANT!
 Clean up**